 Much is forfeited when I throw up my hands.
 While at the time it feels like a relief, the payoff is short lived.
 Faithlessness and despair surround me with dark shadows.
 I pay dearly if I throw my faith away and give up on God.
 But here’s the thing ~ I’m not the only one whose faith suffers.
 When others see my tired hands and weakened knees, when they see that my way is no longer straight, they will fail to be inspired when their own faith is tested.
 My testimony of God’s goodness and grace are infectious and instructive.
 By holding on to Jesus, I teach others to do the same.
 “The Lord God has given me the tongue of those who are taught, that I may know how to sustain with a word him who is weary.”
 Isaiah 50:4 Those who throw in the towel lose credibility to speak to weary pilgrims.

-The writer of Hebrews would be greatly displeased if we interpreted his words as a rebuke to suck it up and paste on a smile. is a picture of what should happen after a season of discouragement.
+The writer of Hebrews would be greatly displeased if we interpreted his words as a rebuke to just suck it up and paste on a smile.
 We must read between the lines.
 God promises to strengthen our hands.
 God gives strength to weak faith muscles.
 He leads us in straight paths.
 He heals the lame.
 While the scripture in this passage sounds like a command to self-heal, it is an urging to turn to God for renewal.
 We cry out in need, we submit to the Great Physician and Counselor, and He heals.

 Like the pied piper, are we leading others onto the path behind us to unshakeable trust in a God who does all things well?
 Moving through seasons of suffering is critical to the other members of the body of Christ.

-By Your grace, don’t let me bring lameness to Your body.
+By Your grace, don’t let me bring lameness to Your body starting with myself.
 Amen